wp-plugins/image-zoom/readme.txt

 If the image does not scale-up, please verify that the HTML looks like the following : &lt;a href=' '&gt;&lt;img src=' '&gt;&lt;/a&gt;.

-This plugin implements the highslide javascript library.
+This plugin implements the colorbox javascript library.

-Plugin developped from the orginal plugin Zoom-Hishslide.

-This plugin is under GPL licence (please note that the highslide library is not under GPL licence but under Creative Commons Attribution-NonCommercial 2.5 License.
-This means you need the author's permission to use Highslide JS on commercial websites.)
+This plugin is under GPL licence.

 = Localization =